 The Sennheiser MOMENTUM True Wireless 4 represent an incremental update to the previous Sennheiser MOMENTUM True Wireless 3, with virtually the same dimensions, fit, and design.
 Most notably, the updated model has better noise isolation performance.
 They stack up well to the Sony WF-1000XM5 Truly Wireless' ANC, and while both are premium buds, a few differences will come down to taste, like sound profile preferences, whether you prefer the LDAC Bluetooth codec on the Sony or the aptX codec selection on the Sennheiser.

 The Sennheiser MOMENTUM True Wireless 4 and Sony WF-1000XM5 Truly Wireless are both very competitive premium earbuds.
 Both are neck and neck regarding their noise isolation, with the Sennheiser filtering a bit more midrange-y noise and the Sony blocking a bit more bright trebly noise.
-The Sennheiser's default sound profile is warmer and balanced in the mids, with a bit of boom, which you can EQ.
 Both earbuds support quality Bluetooth codecs, with the Sennheiser using aptX Adaptive (Low Latency, High Quality, and aptX HD).
-However, if you care about virtual surround sound, only the Sony headphones support that.
-The Sony are slightly less chunky and use memory foam ear tips to isolate and secure their fit.
-Their sound is more boomy and bright, but you can also EQ them.
+However, if you care about virtual surround sound, only the Sony headphones support the feature.
+The Sony are also slightly less chunky and use memory foam ear tips to isolate and secure their fit.
 They support LDAC Bluetooth codec, and their wireless range is greater.

 The Sennheiser MOMENTUM True Wireless 4 and Bose QuietComfort Ultra Earbuds Truly Wireless have much in common, like their similar battery lives.
 Both earbuds support aptX Adaptive, including aptX Adaptive (Low Latency).
-The Sennheiser sound is less excited in the highs and lows, with a five-band EQ accessible via the app.
-Their noise isolation reduces more midrange noise consistent across the frequency spectrum.
-They also have dust resistance with an IP54 rating, instead of just water resistance on the Bose's IPX4 rating.
+The Sennheiser sound is less excited in the highs and they also have dust resistance with an IP54 rating, instead of just water resistance on the Bose's IPX4 rating.
 However, they're not as comfortable as the Bose, which reduce more low-pitched noise.
-The Bose are bassier and brighter by default, and you have an EQ but with only three bands.
-Only the Bose earbuds include virtual surround sound.
+And only the Bose earbuds include virtual surround sound, even if it's just a simulated DSP.

-The Sennheiser MOMENTUM True Wireless 4 and the Technics EAH-AZ80 True Wireless are premium buds with premium feature sets.
+The Sennheiser MOMENTUM True Wireless 4 and the Technics EAH-AZ80 are premium buds with premium feature sets.
 They both offer a comparable battery life performance and are similarly well-constructed.
-The Sennheiser have a more balanced bass and mid-response with their default sound profile, but the Technics have a more accurate treble response.
 While both provide a great level of attenuation against ambient sound, the Sennheiser have the edge here, blocking out more external noise across the entire frequency range.
+They also support the aptX Adaptive suite and LE Audio.
 That said, the Technics have a more comfortable fit and LDAC support, and they feature three-way Bluetooth multi-device connectivity for staying connected to multiple devices on the go.

 The Sennheiser MOMENTUM True Wireless 4 bear a lot of resemblance to the previous generation Sennheiser MOMENTUM True Wireless 3, sharing similar earbuds and almost identical cases.
 The buds are chunky and squarish, with rounded edges and optional silicone stabilizers.
 They look premium, with a semi-matte metallic finish, a shiny logo on each touchpad, and either black or white interior-facing plastic.
-Your color choices are 'Black Copper,' 'Black Graphite,' and 'White Silver.'
+Your color choices are 'Black Copper,' 'Black Graphite,' 'White Silver,' and exclusive to Best Buy, 'Blue,' which is also called 'Denim.'

 The Sennheiser MOMENTUM True Wireless 4's controls are good.
 The capacitive touchpad registers commands predictably.
 However, due to their shape and large touch surface area, you can accidentally trigger a command when adjusting the earbuds, which is annoying.
 Otherwise, they emit clear tones for each command you enter, except if you max out the volume (which we don't recommend for your health), and then the sound prompts get drowned out by the audio playback.